 The Company leases office space, storage warehouses and certain plant equipment under various operating leases.
 At inception of an arrangement, the Company evaluates, among other things, whether it has the right to control the use of an identified asset in order to determine if the arrangement is or contains a lease.
 Operating leases are included in operating lease right-of-use (ROU) assets, accrued expenses and other current liabilities, and operating lease liabilities in the consolidated balance sheets.
 Operating leases with an initial term of 12 months or less are not included in the consolidated balance sheet.
 The Company recognizes lease expense for these leases on a straight-line basis over the lease term.
 ROU assets represent the right to use an underlying asset for the lease term and operating lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 As the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
 The Company gives consideration to instruments with similar characteristics when calculating its incremental borrowing rate.
 Certain events, such as a modification to the arrangement or a change in the lease term, are assessed by the Company to determine if it is required to reassess estimates and judgments and remeasure the lease liability and ROU asset.
-Our operating leases have remaining lease terms of 1 years.
+Our operating leases have remaining lease terms of 1 year to 10 years.
 Lease terms may include options to extend or terminate the lease when the Company determines that it is reasonably certain it will exercise the option.
 Lease expense for operating lease payments is recognized on a straight-line basis over the lease term.
 The Company has lease agreements with lease and non-lease components, which are accounted for separately.
-Co
+Consideration for non-lease components is stated on a stand-alone basis in the applicable agreements.